Babylon77/Nutrition-app/SPRINT_ROADMAP.md

 ### **Post-Sprint 3.1 Refinements**
 -   ✅ **Calorie and Macronutrient Goal Consistency**: Standardized calorie and macronutrient (protein, carbs, fat) goal calculation logic across the Dashboard and Food Log pages to ensure consistent targets are displayed to the user.
 This involved aligning activity multipliers, weekly weight change caps (adjusted to 3 lbs/week), and macro derivation logic (protein based on body weight, fat as 25% of target calories, carbs as remainder).
+-   [ ] **AI Assistant Chat Persistence**: Ensure AI assistant chat history persists when navigating away from and back to the assistant page.
+-   [ ] **Analysis Second Opinion Dropdown**: Fix UI bug preventing selection of the first model (Gemini 1.5 Flash) in the second opinion LLM dropdown on the Analysis page.
+-   [ ] **Second Opinion Summary on Main Analysis Card**: Display a concise summary of the second opinion directly on the main analysis card, focusing on key agreements and differences with the primary analysis, rather than just in the detailed view.

 ---